Dear readers of ADxS.org, please forgive the disruption.

 1. Depression or ADHD - differential diagnosis and treatment¶

-In distinction to dysphoria, depression is associated with a much more severe mood impairment, which, in distinction to the ADHD symptom of dysphoria (only) occurs not only during periods of inactivity But throughout.
+In contrast to dysphoria, depression is associated with a much stronger mood impairment, which, in contrast to the ADHD symptom of dysphoria (only) occurs during periods of inactivity Not only during periods of inactivity, but throughout.

-To put it simply, dysphoria in inactivity is a long-lasting (already existing for years or always existing) gray, which, however, is regularly forgotten during exciting activities and is especially prominent on quiet evenings, weekends or during the first (activity-free) vacation days.
-Depression, on the other hand, is a deep black that occurs in phases over weeks or months and that can hardly be displaced even during or through activity.
+In simple terms, dysphoria is a long-lasting gray (which has existed for years or always existed) that is regularly forgotten during exciting activities and is particularly noticeable on quiet evenings, weekends or during the first (activity-free) days of vacation.
+Depression, on the other hand, is a deep black that occurs in phases over weeks or months and can hardly be displaced even during or through activity.

-True depression is not a symptom of ADHD, but it can be the result of persistent overwork due to ADHD.
+Genuine depression is not a symptom of ADHD, but can be the result of permanent overload due to ADHD.

-In ADHD, basal cortisol levels are reduced.
-In contrast, basal cortisol levels are elevated in hospitalized depression (as well as, to a somewhat lesser extent, in hospitalized anxiety disorders and obsessive-compulsive disorders).1
+The basal cortisol levels are reduced in ADHD.
+In contrast, basal cortisol levels are elevated in hospitalized depression (as well as, to a lesser extent, in hospitalized anxiety disorders and obsessive-compulsive disorders).1

-Almost every ADHD sufferer suffers from dysphoric symptoms.
+Almost everyone with ADHD suffers from dysphoric symptoms.
 Conversely, dysphoria can also be found without ADHD.
-In this respect, dysphoria is not proof of ADHD, but a constant companion of an existing ADHD.
+In this respect, dysphoria is not proof of ADHD, but a constant companion of existing ADHD.

 Characteristics of dysphoria